Wallasey pub shooting: Reactions

-Wallasey MP Dame Angela Eagle tweeted "This is heartbreaking news - My thoughts are with the family of the woman who has died & those who are injured." and appealed to the public to go to the police if they have any information about the attacks.
+Wallasey MP Dame Angela Eagle tweeted: "This is heartbreaking news – My thoughts are with the family of the woman who has died & those who are injured."
+She also appealed to the public to inform the police if they had any information about the shooting.

 Wirral Council leader Janette Williamson said the shooting was "nothing less than despicable".

 The pub where the shooting occurred was closed on 25 January 2023, one month after the shooting, as a mark of respect, with flowers being left at the entrance.

 Aftermath

-An inquest, chaired by Anita Bhardwaj, Area Croner for Liverpool and Wirral, was opened on 5 January 2023, and adjourned until 5 May following a brief hearing.
-A foundation to tackle gun violence, the Elle Edwards Foundation, was established in her memory by her father.
+An inquest, chaired by Anita Bhardwaj, Area Coroner for Liverpool and Wirral, was opened on 5 January 2023, and adjourned until 5 May following a brief hearing.

 Edwards' funeral was held at St Nicholas Church, Wallasey on 25 January, and attended by several hundred mourners.